DaveTCode/davetcode.github.io/content/post/nes-emulator-rust.md

 +++
-title = "Nes Emulator in Rust" date = 2020-12-10T10:09:51Z
+title = "NES Emulator in Rust" date = 2020-12-10T10:09:51Z
-description = "Nes Emulator in Rust with no unsafe code and only compile time guarantees." draft = false toc = true tags = ["emulation", "rust"]
+description = "NES Emulator in Rust with no unsafe code and only compile time guarantees." summary = "Writing a NES Emulator in Rust with no unsafe code and only compile time guarantees.
+Does rust provide good value when writing an emulator?" draft = false toc = true tags = ["emulation", "rust"]